-‘My 600-Lb Life’: What is the Dr. Nowzaradan Diet Plan?
+‘My 600-Lb Life’: What Is the Dr. Nowzaradan Diet Plan?

 Why do patients love Dr. Nowzaradan so much?

 “I don’t have a selection process like most doctors have.
 I don’t have any selection process.
-Everybody comes and we take care of them,” he said at the 2017 ObesityHelp conference.
+Everybody comes, and we take care of them,” he explained at the 2017 ObesityHelp conference.

 Why do Dr. Now’s patients go on a diet before surgery?